-CT forms the mainstay of evaluation due to its high spatial resolution and availability but MRI also has a known role in assess adrenal lesions, particularly in young patients where radiation dose is a concern.
+CT forms the mainstay of evaluation due to its high spatial resolution and availability, but MRI also has a known role in assessing adrenal lesions, particularly in young patients where radiation dose is a concern.

 Unenhanced and portal venous phase IV contrast scans are usually performed.
 A narrow field of view further helps in optimising spatial resolution in detecting discrete lesions.